tsmkuvdi/hikitsugi/README.md

 ## Installation

- If necessary, rewrite the "db_config.php" file under the "config" directory and php filesunder the "function_gather" directory.
+ If necessary, rewrite the "db_config.php" file under the "config" directory and php files under the "function_gather" directory.

  install the files under the sourcecode directory in any folder.